c2FmZQ/c2FmZQ/README.md

   * Moving / copying files
   * Sharing
 * Browsing albums with photos and videos
-* Uploading files (note: files currently need to fit in memory)
+* Uploading files (note: browsers that support streaming uploads, e.g. Chrome 105+, can upload files of any size.
+With browsers that don't support streaming uploads, files need to fit in memory)
 * Photo editing, using [Filerobot Image Editor](https://scaleflex.github.io/filerobot-image-editor/)

 ### <a name="totp"></a>One-time passwords (OTP)